Name of Head of Department

 Combined science students follow selected elements of units 6.1 – 6.8 found on the GCSE Combined Science: Trilogy Specification link below.
 Practical skills are assessed throughout the course and examined as part of the final examination series.

 Last year the Physics department worked within an Ogden Trust (https://www.ogdentrust.com/) school’s partnership.
-Each school in the partnership hosts a collaborative event which students from all partnership schools attend.
+Each school in the partnership hosts a collaborative event that students from all partnership schools attend.
 The nature of the events varies each year and although the Ogden Trust partnership formally ends this year, all schools in the partnership are keen to continue the work which enriches the Physics curriculum and aims to improve uptake at A-Level.
 Examples of events that have inspired students during 2018-2019: An evening exploring Astronomy and Light; the Physics of fire; Medical Mavericks; GCSE Physics Escape Rooms.

 Students also took part in the Go4Set project and travelled to Birmingham to exhibit further projects at the Big Bang Science fair.